FACTBOX-Power of Trump's endorsements faces test in 12 U.S. midterm primaries | Politics

 Former U.S. President Donald Trump is seeking to demonstrate his power over the Republican Party with more than 200 endorsements of candidates ahead of the Nov.
 8 midterm elections that will determine control of Congress for 2023 and 2024.

 Twelve of his primary election picks stand out, some of them Republicans opposing incumbent members of his party.
-UPCOMING PRIMARIES
+WINNERS IN PRIMARIES

-Katie Arrington * Seeks to defeat incumbent U.S. Republican Representative Nancy Mace
+Russell Fry * Expected to win South Carolina's 7th congressional district, which is strongly Republican, on Nov.
+8.

-* June 14 Republican primary for South Carolina's 1st congressional district The South Carolina state representative is challenging a sitting Republican lawmaker who voted against Trump's impeachment.
-Mace irked the former president when she said Congress should consider censuring Trump for his role in his supporters' assault on the U.S. Capitol on Jan.
+Fry, a state representative, won Trump's endorsement after U.S. Representative Tom Rice joined Democrats and a handful of Republicans in voting to impeach the former president for inciting a deadly attack on the U.S. Capitol on Jan.
 6, 2021.
-Arrington has trailed Mace in public opinion polls.
+Fry easily defeated Rice in Tuesday's Republican nomination contest, telling supporters afterward he would work hard to make Trump proud.

 * Went up against Georgia's incumbent Republican Governor Brian Kemp Former U.S. Senator David Perdue, despite getting Trump's endorsement, didn't come close to upsetting Georgia's incumbent Republican Governor Brian Kemp.
 Perdue, who repeated Trump's falsehoods about losing Georgia in the 2020 presidential election due to widespread voter fraud, conceded to Kemp shortly after polls closed in the May 24 Republican primary.
 Kemp had angered Trump by dismissing the former president's false statements about election fraud.